Joshua Caleb Ang 洪堅信

 Travel Rendezvous

-The great thing about working in Japan is that you get to see it in all its glory with your friends and colleagues.
+The great thing about working in Japan is getting to experience it in all its glory with your friends and colleagues.
 During our days off, we travelled around the country, and some of these were my most memorable experiences in Japan, even though I have already been to Japan countless times!

 Obubu, see you again very soon!